 I was immediately struck by the look of this show – I’ve never seen a DEEN series quite like it.
-Backgrounds were excellent, action sequences fluid, and I enjoyed the character designs.
+The backgrounds were excellent, the action sequences fluid, and I enjoyed the character designs.

 Dragon Crisis Episode 1

-Character Designer Masashi Ishihama is a heavy-hitter, heaving worked on the likes of Gurren Lagann, Tatami Galaxy, Dennou Coil and Kamichu in various roles – and his designs have something of the cute/lush look of those shows.
+Character Designer Masashi Ishihama is a heavy-hitter, having worked on the likes of Gurren Lagann, Tatami Galaxy, Dennou Coil, and Kamichu in various roles – and his designs have something of the cute/lush look of those shows.